AndrewDiles/deezbotbois/README.md

 ## ACTIVE BUGS
+- Log out from profile tab does not refresh current url to home?

 - Need to return to Nav bar and correct the size of buttons/their content, based on @media screen query so they fit in the bar while the screen is more narrow